 Not everyone is blessed with a “green thumb.”
-Some of us in fact are the kind of people who can kill a pot plant just by looking at it.
-That does not have to mean however that if you don’t have the spare cash to employ a full time gardener that you have to be stuck with a plain, boring back (or front) garden.
+Some of us in fact are the kind of people who can kill a plant just by looking at it.
+That does not have to mean however that if you don’t have the spare cash to employ a full time gardener that you have to be stuck with a plain, boring back (or front) yard.

 A Water Feature

-A water feature can beautify even the smallest of gardens and since they come in all sorts of shapes and sizes can be by far one of the more affordable ways to liven up your outdoor space.
-In addition to looking pretty themselves, a water feature of any size will usually attract the birds to your garden – adding even more beauty and interest without you having to lift a finger.
+A water feature can beautify even the smallest of gardens, and since they come in all sorts of shapes and sizes can be by far one of the more affordable ways to liven up your outdoor space.
+In addition to looking pretty themselves, a water feature of any size will usually attract birds to your garden – adding even more beauty and interest without you having to lift a finger.

 Grass can be a real pain in the you know what.
 It can be difficult to say the least to maintain (or even attain) that lush golf course green and the mowing and watering is time consuming to say the least.
 For those with a garden with large expanses of grass reclaiming some of that space and then turning it into a paved patio area can be a great alternative.

 There are great alternatives to traditional hardscape patio materials that you might want to consider though.
 Permeable paving materials like gravel or mulch, even recycled glass beads make great choices as well.

 Add An Alternative Garden